 - 1. A student does not lie. - 2.
-A student does not steal; he or she respects the property of others. - 3.
+A student does not steal; a student respects the property of others. - 3.
 A student does not cheat. - 4.
 A student is honor bound to report any violation of the Honor Tradition.

 B. Procedures for Reporting Honor Violations for Graduate Students: